Legal Updated 10 min read

 How Trust Funds Work

-When asbestos manufacturers filed for bankruptcy, courts required them to establish trusts funded by company assets to compensate current and future claimants.
-Each trust has its own set of:
+When asbestos manufacturers filed for bankruptcy, federal courts required them to establish trusts funded by company assets to compensate current and future claimants.
+Each trust has its own:

-• Payment percentages, the share of the scheduled value that the trust currently pays (to preserve funds for future claimants)
+• Payment percentage, the share of the scheduled value that the trust currently pays (set to preserve funds for future claimants)

-• Disease categories, mesothelioma typically qualifies for the highest payment tier
+• Disease categories, with mesothelioma typically qualifying for the highest payment tier

 • Exposure criteria, documentation of when and where the claimant was exposed to the company’s products